5 Key Factors for Selecting a Winning Service Desk

 These five IT service desk selection criteria examples will help your organization select a winning service desk.
 Technology is the goal line to operational success for most businesses and each business needs a plan in place to manage their technology.
 But how is your company supporting your end-users?
 Are you utilizing internal IT staff to the best of their abilities, or are they left to mundane tasks such as password resets?
 If the latter is the case, then it’s time to consider passing the ball to an outsourced service desk.

 Making the decision to utilize an outsourced service desk can be a strategic advantage that saves your business time and money; however, how do you begin to sort through the hundreds of options to find the ideal partner to provide the best value for your company?
+Narrow down your search with the help of our IT service desk selection criteria examples.
 Below are five key factors to consider when evaluating a service desk provider:

 Nowadays, there are many companies that outsource their service desk solutions overseas.
 However, by using a U.S-based service desk, you avoid potential language and cultural barriers, and speak with agents who may have a more comprehensive understanding of technical topics.
 Additionally, according to research from Marchex, offshore agent calls lead to longer hold times, longer conversations to solve problems, and more call transfers than domestic centers.

 When evaluating a service desk provider, it’s important to know who is answering your calls.
 You want to ensure you’re working with a strong customer service focused team that is able to supply the support and assistance you need while providing first-rate customer care.
 Service desk representatives should be trained and knowledgeable in a wide array of different technologies.
 The ideal staff is also certified and has real-world experience to better help and support your business.
 Additionally, providers that offer a self-help option to customers allow for end-users to receive the assistance they need while saving your business money and time.